Codecov monitors code coverage in your application. You can use Codecov to drive insights into values such as:

 - Code coverage

 By default, Cortex will use the git repository (e.g. GitHub repo) as the "best guess" for the corresponding Codecov project, since Codecov projects are connected to repositories.
-For example, if the GitHub repo for the service is
+For example, if the GitHub repo is

 my-org/repo, then the project in Codecov should also be associated with

-If the Codecov project you want to associate with the service isn't the same as the service's repository, you can override this in the Cortex Service Descriptor.
+If the Codecov project you want to associate isn't the same as the repository, you can override this in the Cortex Catalog Descriptor.

-If you need to override the automatic discovery, you can define the following block in your Cortex Service Descriptor.
+If you need to override the automatic discovery, you can define the following block in your Cortex Catalog Descriptor.

-repo: my-project # git repo, with org and repo name
+repo: my-project # git repo name without the org

 The value for